heavyimage/resume.heavyimage.com/markdown/resume.md

 **Photogrammetry workflow**

-Wote an [online tutorial](http://wedidstuff.heavyimage.com) about a free structure-from-motion pipeline that still draws a few hundred hits a day and was written up in Make magazine.
+Wrote an [online tutorial](http://wedidstuff.heavyimage.com) about a free structure-from-motion pipeline that still draws a few hundred hits a day and was written up in Make magazine.

 Volunteer Work
 --------------

-2020
+Jan 2021
 :	**Volunteer** Georgia Democratic Party (Georgia, USA)

-* Helped with 'Turf Cutting' to guide volunteers to contiguous areas of Georgia
+* Helped with 'Turf Cutting' to help volunteers cure ballots
-* Provided technical support to 'special cases' team
+* Technical adviser to 'special cases' team which focused especially on disenfranchised voters
+* Managed / cleaned data in VAN and Google Sheets to support researchers

-2020
+Nov 2020
 :	**Volunteer** Democratic Party's National Voter Protection Hotline (USA)

-* Helped do technical support for remote call center volunteers
+* Performed technical support for 12,000+ virtual call center volunteers who were assisting voters around the country for the 2020 Presidential election.
 * Improved a Browser plugin to assist with automating downloads of shift data
+* Helped support early AM US shift from Europe

 2015-2017
 :	**Radio Lollipop Engineer** Great Ormond Street Hospital for Children (London, UK)

-Help maintain / update the technical systems for the radio station at the Children's Hospital.
+Help maintain / update the technical systems for the radio station at the children's hospital

 Proficiencies